 IsCanncelled which is used to cancel the edit operation.
-If edit is allowed, an input field will be displayed on screen and the focus will be transformed onto it.
+If editing is allowed, an input field will be displayed on the screen and the focus will be moved to it.

-During user inputting any text in the input field, ReoGrid will invoke the
+While the user is inputting text into the input field, ReoGrid will invoke the

 CellEditCharInputted event, the

-CellEditTextChanging event is raised when user changed the text in the field, it doesn’t care about how the text is inputted, such as direct input, copy/paste or in other ways.
+CellEditTextChanging event is raised when the user changes the text, it doesn’t matter how the text is inputted, such as direct input, copy/paste or in other ways.
+The

-CellEditCharInputted event is raised when any characters received from user, including Unicode character from IME tool, this event provides the arguments allow that user code to change the input characters or disable characters to be received.
+CellEditCharInputted event is raised when any characters are received from the user, including Unicode character from IME tool, this event provides arguments that allow user code to change the input characters.

 In WPF edition,